- Valle del Cauca

 - Caturra, Castillo, Colombia

-- Blackberry, Honeydew, Plum
+- Black Cherry, Honeydew, Plum

 In 2017, Raw Material met with producer groups in Colombia to understand what is preventing farmers from accessing the specialty market.
 Despite good production levels, income from coffee for these families dropped to unsustainable levels in the past few years.

-To address these challenges, we launched the Red Association.
+To address these challenges, we launched the Red Associations.
 With the new infrastructure in place, we are able to pay individual farmers a minimum fixed price of 1M COP/carga of dry parchment coffee they produce through a community lot.
 This price results in double the household income of a typical coffee producing family, compared with the average income in the regular market over the past 5 years.

 Once the new infrastructure is built, fixed price payments can get directly to producers through a transparent system.
 The goal is to achieve stable and sustainable prices for community coffee lots through improved quality control, shared knowledge, and a connection to the specialty coffee market.